StefanNouza/spacemouse/README.md

   - but the RAM-usage is gone up...
     ...if someone knows how to set up and use a pointer to a string in ProgMem - that would help...
 - more code-improvements to free up more program memory
-- analysed and optimised the HES code
+- analyzed and optimized the HES code
 - inserted a hysteresis into the exclusive mode to prevent immediate switching back and forth between Trans- and Rot-mode
   - new parameter "EXCLUSIVEHYSTERESIS", a value of 0 turns it off (old behavior)